Afghan assembly sets November date for decision on U.S. troops

 This silence on the issue has prompted some Western diplomats to suggest that the deal may meet resistance on the Pakistani border issue rather than other matters.

-The hand-picked assembly is, however, expected to align itself with the government and has previously indicated it favored a deal with the United States.
+The hand-picked assembly is, however, expected to align itself with the government and has previously indicated it favoured a deal with the United States.

 "Security was a part of the previous Jirga and has been already been decided on," Sibghatullah Mojaddedi, a prominent figure in the Jirga, told the gathering.